Updated 7 May 2014

 The rate is the number of employed people expressed as a proportion of a comparable total population.
 For example, the rate can be used to measure the number of employed people in the working age population

-The ABS produces labour force estimates through the monthly Labour Force Survey.
+The ABS produces labour force estimates, including employment, through the monthly Labour Force Survey.
 Labour data is also available from a range of supplementary and multi-purpose household surveys, social surveys and some business surveys.
 Key indicators are available from: Labour force, Cat. no. 6202.0; Labour force, detailed – electronic delivery, Cat. no. 6291.0.55.001; and Labour force, detailed, quarterly, Cat. no. 6291.0.55.003.

 The Statistics and Mapping Section of the Parliamentary Library provide regular updates on employed persons based on ABS data in the Monthly Statistical Bulletin, see ‘1.1 Employment’.

-The Labour Market Research and Analysis Branch of the Department of Employment releases regional labour force data in the quarterly publication Australian regional labour markets.
+The Department of Employment releases regional labour force data in the quarterly publication Australian regional labour markets.
 Estimates include employment, unemployment, the unemployment rate, employment rate and participation rate.

 © Commonwealth of Australia